hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 <img src = "/content/documentation/media/Helion_Security1.png">

 In the diagram above, the customer’s devices that perform routing are depicted as a small cloud icon.

 The following sections provide guidance on how to configure these network devices for improved security.
-Note that the Helion OpenStack Commercial release includes IPtables rules on each node to close network ports that are not needed, but applying additional rules to your network devices, as indicated in the sections that follow, will provide increased security.
+Note that the Helion OpenStack Commercial release includes IPtables rules on each node to close network ports that are not needed.
+Applying additional rules to your network devices, as indicated in the sections that follow, will provide increased security.

 ## Securing the Perimeter<a name="perimeter"></a>

 The perimeter is indicated by the *customer firewall* icon in the previous diagram.

-To protect against external attack on Helion services, your firewall should be configured with a rule to block any request originating from outside the network attempting to reach any of the HP Helion OpenStack nodes or any 3PAR StoreServ  or StoreVirtual VSA appliances dedicated to the Helion installation, as indicated in this table:
+To protect against external attack on Helion services, your firewall should be configured with a rule to block any requests originating from outside the network that attempts to reach any of the HP Helion OpenStack nodes or any 3PAR StoreServ  or StoreVirtual VSA appliances dedicated to the Helion installation, as indicated in this table:

 <table style="text-align: left; vertical-align: top; width:650px;">
 <tr style="background-color: lightgrey; color: black;">
 <th>Description</th><th>Initiating node (from)</th><th>Receiving node (to)</th><th>Port</th>
 </tr>
 <tr>
-<td>User requests to API endpoints and Horizon console</td><td>External network</td><td>Cloud Controller Nodes</td><td>80, 443</td>
+<td>User requests to API endpoints and Horizon console</td><td>External network</td><td>Cloud Controller Nodes</td><td>80</td>
 </tr>
 <td>Administrator access via SSH</td><td>Your enterprise intranet / VPN</td><td>All Helion nodes</td><td>22</td>
 </tr>